The Five Most Powerful Women In WatchbizWritten by Alvin Wong

 WHO: Sandrine Stern

-WHAT SHE DOES: Watch Creation Director, Patek Philippe
+WHAT SHE DOES: Head of Creation, Patek Philippe

 IN BRIEF: Ok, let’s address the elephant in the room: yes, Sandrine Stern is the wife of Patek Philippe’s fourth generation president, Thierry Stern.
 And yes, she met him on the job, after she joined the company in 1995 as a part-time staff.
 But to infer that Sandrine’s position in the venerated 173-year-old company is based purely on family ties would be awfully wrong.